Pipeline

 Achondroplasia

-About one in 25,000 people are born with Achondroplasia, a disorder of bone growth that prevents the changing of cartilage (particularly in the long bones of the arms and legs) to bone.
+Around one in 25,000 people are born with Achondroplasia, a disorder of bone growth that prevents the changing of cartilage (particularly in the long bones of the arms and legs) to bone.
 It is characterized by dwarfism, limited range of motion at the elbows, large head size (macrocephaly), and small fingers.
 Achondroplasia can cause health complications such as interruption of breathing (apnea), obesity, recurrent ear infections, and an exaggerated inward curve of the lumbar spine (lordosis).
-More serious problems include a narrowing of the spinal canal that can pinch (compress) the upper part of the spinal cord (spinal stenosis) and a build-up of fluid in the brain.
+More serious problems include a narrowing of the spinal canal that can pinch (compress) the upper part of the spinal cord (spinal stenosis) and lead to a build-up of fluid in the brain.

 Partnered